leow505/mern-site/README.md

 # Club Website

 This project is a website for a club, designed based on a [Figma design](https://www.figma.com/proto/mPwmGIqylFV2Al63Zff5EG/Club-Website?node-id=4%3A3&scaling=scale-down&page-id=0%3A1&starting-point-node-id=4%3A3) created by a fellow club member.
 The website is designed to manage and display events for the club, providing an intuitive interface for users.
+The site is built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with Chakra UI for the front-end user interface.

 ## Features